Cover teacher vacancies

 Please note that successful candidates will be invited to attend all In-house training sessions and have the opportunity to undertake peer observations.

 The hours of work will generally be in the mornings and afternoons, but may include evenings, weekends and off-site contracts.
-The hours of work will vary from week to week depending on the demands of the team.
+The hours of work will vary from week to week depending on the demands of the school.

 Cover teachers will have self-employed status which means: